zuiko21/minimOS/hard/jalapa2.md

 The usual need in 65816 systems of some ROM in *bank zero* is waived by *remapping the upper 32 or 16k (configurable) of the first bank of ROM into bank zero.
 As the upper 4 address bits are not connected, this map will *repeat* every 16 banks, note the `x` as *don't care* in the indicated addresses.
+No provision is made to avoid *mirroring*, thus suitable firmware should take that into account.

 A typically configured machine goes as follows: